Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Epitomes

-\begin{proof} The proof is similar to the proof of Proposition~\ref{p:epitomes}, except for the last part.
-In the previous proof, we use brute-force search to find \emph{one} pattern $Q'$ compatible with the given border line $\partial Q$, apply projection $\pi$, and then compute the epitome.
-Now we should find \emph{all} patterns $Q'$ compatible with $\partial Q$, apply to each of them the projection $\pi$, try to compute their epitomes (${\cal E}_n$ is partial), and then take the maximum of the obtained results.
-It remains to notice that for an exp-time computable ordered family of epitomes this exhaustive search runs in time $2^{O(n^2)}$. \end{proof}
+We start with a proof of (b), which is very similar to the proof of Proposition~\ref{p:epitomes}.
+In the previous proof, it was enough to find \emph{at least one} pattern $Q'$ compatible with the given border zone $\partial Q$ such that the epitome of $\pi(Q')$ is defined; then computing the epitome of $\pi(Q')$ we obtain the epitome of $P$.
+Now we should find \emph{all} patterns $Q'$ compatible with $\partial Q$, apply to each of them the projection $\pi$, compute their epitomes (for those patterns where ${\cal E}$ is defined), and then take the maximum of the obtained results.
+The fact that ${\cal E}$ are partial functions provides no obstacle.
+Indeed, we assumed that the o-epitome function is computable in exponential time; so we can safely abort the computations that do not converge in due time.
+It only remains to observe that the exhaustive search over all patterns of size $n\times n$ requires to examine $2^{O(n^2)}$ possibilities, which can be performed in exponential time.

-\begin{example}[the shift with no hidden red-black squares] Now we discuss an example proposed by Kass and Madden in \cite[Example 2.5]{kass-madden}, and reformulate the argument given in \cite{kass-madden} in the language of Kolmogorov complexity, in terms of ordered epitomes.

-Let $\Sigma$ be the alphabet with three letters (e.g., \emph{black}, \emph{white}, and \emph{red}), and the forbidden patterns be all squares (of all sizes) where the top side consists of red cells, and the bottom one consists of black cells (\emph{hidden red-black squares}), as shown in Fig.~\ref{f:012-forbidden}.

-\begin{proposition}[\cite{kass-madden}] The shift on $\mathbb{Z}^2$ defined by the set of forbidden patterns specified above is not sofic. \end{proposition} In \cite{kass-madden} this proposition was proven with the technique of \emph{union-increasing sequence of extenders}.
-In what follows we propose a similar argument, but explain it in terms of ordered epitomes.

-\begin{proof}[Proof of Proposition~\ref{prop-kass-maden}:] We define for this shift a family of ordered epitomes.
-First of all, we define a class of \emph{simple patterns}: the simple patterns are all square patterns that (i)~consist of only black and white letters (with no red letters), where (ii)~every row starts with a few successive black letters followed by a sequence of white letters, as show in Fig.~\ref{f:012-standard}.
-Every simple pattern of size $n\times n$ can be specified by its \emph{profile} --- a tuple of integers $(k_1,\ldots, k_n)$, where $k_i$ is the number of black cells in the $i$-th row of the pattern.
-(Thus, a simple pattern with the profile $(k_1,\ldots, k_n)$ is an $n\times n$ square where each $i$-th row starts with $k_i$ black letters followed by $(n-k_i)$ white letters.)

-Let epitome ${\cal E}_n$ assign to each simple pattern its profile, and be undefined for all other patterns.
-For example, for the pattern $P$ show in Fig.~\ref{f:012-standard} we have ${\cal E}_8(P)=(4,3,8,5,4,2,4,6)$.

-We introduce the natural order $\le_n$ on the profiles of simple patterns of size $n\times n$; we say that the profile of $P_1$ is \emph{not greater} than the profile of $P_2$, if the first profile is coordinate-wise not greater than the second profile.
-For example, the profiles of the two patterns shown in Fig.~\ref{f:012-patterns} are not greater than the profile of the pattern in Fig.~\ref{f:012-standard} (and incomparable with each other).

-The introduced ${\cal E}_n$ and $\le_n$ are obviously computable, even in polynomial time.
-Some work is required to show that ${\cal E}_n$ and $\le_n$ satisfy Definition~\ref{d:ordered-epitome}: \begin{lemma} The defined above $({\cal E}_n, \le_n)$ provide a family of exp-time computable ordered epitomes for the shift under consideration. \end{lemma}